samblouir/FFT_for_Alpa_Jax/README.md

 ## Installation
-Put fft_for_alpa.py in your source folder and import it as shown below.
+Put fft_for_alpa.py in your project folder and import it as shown below:

 ## Usage
 You only have to add the data shape to your apply_fn inputs and pass it to get_fft_functions() **inside** of an alpa.parallelize decoration.